PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The bounded Slice pass accepts a rank-four channel Slice with constant begin/size and no secondary output adapter, reorders the parameters to NHWC, and uses the float path's provenance-preserving copy-on-write materializer.
+The bounded Split pass accepts a constant channel axis and no secondary output adapter.
+Multiple outputs from one Split may feed the root Concat; shared application state rewrites the axis and all output metadata exactly once.
 The transactional passes
 rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce